Very fast Bayesian Additive Regression Trees on GPU: Performance measurements

 \subsection{Speed benchmark}

 \paragraph{General setup}

 I pit my implementation \texttt{bartz} on CPU and GPU against \texttt{dbarts} (the fastest BART implementation) and \texttt{XGBoost}.\marginpar{Add XBART} My CPU is a single core of an Apple M1 Pro.
 As GPU, I use the Nvidia L4 for \texttt{XGBoost} and the Nvidia A100 for \texttt{bartz}.
-The L4 is smaller, but that does not make a difference for \texttt{XGBoost}, and it was more convenient to access.
-As performance metric I use the time per iteration; for BART, this is the time of a MCMC iteration, while for \texttt{XGBoost} this is the time to build all the trees, so they are not directly comparable.
+The L4 is smaller than the A100, but that does not make a difference for \texttt{XGBoost}, and it was more convenient to access.
+As performance metric I use the time per iteration (see \autoref{sec:itertime} in the appendix for details); for BART, this is the time of a MCMC iteration, while for \texttt{XGBoost} this is the time to build all the trees, so they are not directly comparable.
 BART requires $O(1000)$ iterations for the MCMC, while \texttt{XGBoost} $O(100)$ for a potential cross validation, but can also be run just once.

 \paragraph{Data generating process}